BeOpen-project/ckan/doc/maintaining/data-viewer.rst

 Before each run, you will be prompted with the number of datasets affected and asked if you want to continue (unless you pass the ``-y`` option)::

-    You are about to check 3336 datasets for the following view plugins: ['image_view', 'datatables_view', 'text_view'] Do you want to continue?
+    You are about to check 3336 datasets for the following view plugins: ['image_view', 'recline_view', 'text_view'] Do you want to continue?
 [Y/n]

 .. note:: On large CKAN instances the migration process can take a significant